Greenhouse Paint Used to Control Light and Heat – Colorbond Paint

 “The finish is uniform, very durable and resists scratching very well” says Frank.
 “The paint was perfect for what I needed.
 Also, the customer service was stellar.
 ColorBond was interested in helping and gave me all the knowledge I needed to be equipped for the job.
 I’m 100% satisfied and recommend ColorBond highly”.

-After – Completed project and showing tarp shade system
+After – Completed project and showing tarp shade system.

 Congratulations to Frank on a job well done and having the imagination to use ColorBond LVP refinisher as a greenhouse paint.

-Of note, CB can be utilized on many types plastics and can be used in the thermal forming of plastic.
-For more information on ColorBond LVP Refinisher click here.
+Of note, CB can be utilized on many types of plastics and can be used in the thermal forming of plastic.